nicosResearchAndDevelopment/nrd-GAIAboX/README.md

 # nrd-GAIAboX

-`gbx` as prefix or shortcut to GAIAboX
+`gbx` as prefix or shortcut to GAIAboX.

 ## gbx.fs